dablyputs/programming_in_c/10_pointers/POINTERS.md

     char text[80] = "This is okay.";

 Initializing an array in this manner does not store a pointer to the string "This is okay."
-It produces a pointer to the actual characters themselves inside the elements of the text array.
+It produces a pointer to the actual characters themselves inside the elements of the <em>text</em> array.
 Eg:

     char *text = "This is okay.";

-assigns to text a pointer to the character string "This is okay."
+assigns to <em>text</em> a pointer to the character string "This is okay."